HeWeMel/nographs/README.rst

   directed edges,
   weighted edges and edges with application specific attributes).
   Your vertices can be nearly anything.
+  Wide range of data types for edge weights and path length supported (float, int, Decimal, mpmath.mpf and others), e.g., for high precision computations.
-  Currently, all algorithms are limited to locally finite graphs (i.e., a vertex has only finitely many outgoing edges).
+  Infinite graphs are supported, but need to be locally finite (i.e., a vertex has only finitely many outgoing edges).
 - Results: Reachability, depth, distance, paths and trees.
   Paths can be
   calculated with vertices or edges or attributed edges and can be iterated in both directions.
-- Flexible API: It eases operations like graph pruning, graph product and graph abstraction, the computation of search-aware graphs and traversals of vertex equivalence classes on the fly.
-It is even possible to replace some of the internal data structures and to interfere with them during the search.
+- Flexible API: Eases operations like graph pruning, graph product and graph abstraction ike graph pruning, graph abstraction, the typical binary graph operations (union, intersection, several types of products), the computation of search-aware graphs, and traversals of vertex equivalence classes on the fly.
+- Flexible bookkeeping:
+  Several sets of bookkeeping data structures, optimized for different situations (data types used by the application, hashing vs. indexing, collections for Python objects or *C* native data types, ...); Adaptable and extendable, e.g., specialized collections of 3rd party libraries can be integrated easily and runtime efficiently.
+Internal bookkeeping data can be pre-initialized and accessed during computations.
+- Typing: The API can be used fully typed (optionally).
-- Implementation: Pure Python, no dependencies, runtime and memory performance have been goals.
+- Implementation: Pure Python (>=3.9).
+It introduces no further dependencies.
+- Runtime and memory performance: Have been goals.
+In its domain, it often even outperforms Rust- and C-based libraries.

 **Documentation**